jrcodd/Hozie-Backend/README.md

 Based on notes in the codebase, potential areas for future development include:
 *   **Enhanced Search Queries**: Implement logic to generate a list of search queries (e.g., with `doctype:pdf`) to improve coverage for research-based questions[3].
 *   **Refined Relevance Threshold**: Test and tune the `0.07` relevance threshold in the `_is_context_relevant` function to optimize the trade-off between memory recall and web search frequency[3].
-*   **Full Follow-up Context**: Fully implement the logic to pass previous conversation history to the final answer generation prompt for follow-up questions[3].

 ## License